What’s an invoice, and why should you create it online using an invoice generator?

 What are some benefits?
 Less data entry and paper handling, better document management, and safe digital storage.
 Plus, generating an invoice and sending it online is done in minutes.
 Online collaboration leads to improved staff productivity.

-No more handoffs and physical document routing by post, hoping it would reach its destination.
+There are no more handoffs and physical document routing by post; hoping it will reach its destination.
 Another benefit is automatically matching and tracking invoices to purchase orders (POs).

 Employees won’t have to spend half their workday on manual invoicing and bookkeeping—plus the time lost looking for misplaced documents.

-The benefits of electronic invoicing have been covered more in-depth in this invoicing guide for freelancers and SMBs.
+The benefits of electronic invoicing are covered in more depth in this invoicing guide for freelancers and SMBs.

 Honest review of these seven free online invoice generators